luanngominh/meme/README.md

 # meme
-Ansible playbook for installing app and tool to my computer
+Ansible playbook for installing app and tool to my computer - only debian or ubuntu support

 Install:
 * ZSH and oh-my-zsh